Course Assistant

 Lesson Objectives

-• Write effective prompts using zero-shot, few-shot, and chain-of-thought techniques.
+• Write effective prompts for data visualization tasks using zero-shot, few-shot, and chain-of-thought techniques.

 • Describe the six visual aesthetics and identify which is most perceptually precise.